krumIO/docker-pwa-sample/README.md

 Instead of `docker run ...` Try running `docker-compose up`.<br>
 This will launch the service with the publish options already defined.
 (You can see these defined in docker-compose.yml)

+So, several command to know here:
+ - `docker-compose up` - run and _attach_.
+(When we use `ctrl`-`c`, the services will be stopped)
+ - `docker-compose up -d` - run _detached_
+ - `docker-compose stop` - stop the services defined in docker-compose
+ - `docker-compose build` - build the services defined in docker-compose (uncomment the `build .` line in the docker-compose.override.yml)

 Now, assuming you have already cloned the files referenced in the section above.
 Try uncommenting the sections noted in the **docker-compose.override.yml** file, which include the volume mounts.<br>
 NOTE: only one of the volume mounts is necessary.
 There is an additional volume mount which is used as a sample for the slim image.